Cherreads

 "Then let's go."

-Several adults walked ahead, while Ethan lagged behind and asked the clerk when the books would be delivered.
+Several adults walked ahead, while Ethan lingered behind to ask the clerk when the books would be delivered.

 Ethan was satisfied and followed his parents, carrying a few textbooks that were easy to take with him.